samuel990705/ProgrammingMidterm/README.md

 # ProgrammingMidterm
-Midterm game for Intermediate Programming for Games at NYU
+Midterm project for Intermediate Programming for Games at NYU